kiseln/hangman-zokrates/README.md

 # Overview

 Implementation of the game [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) in Zokrates using zero-knowledge proofs to prove the presence of letters in a secret word.
+This is just a tech demo.

+Deployed on Goerli and can be accessed at https://main--hangman-zk.netlify.app/

 The repo contains:
 - [Zokrates program](./hangman-contracts/hangman.zok)